Conorjbr/rock-paper-scissors/README.md

 This checks the website responsiveness at the following screen sizes Desktop 1600x992px scaled down to scale(0.3181) Laptop 1280x802px scaled down to scale(0.277) Tablet 768x1024px scaled down to scale(0.219) Mobile 320x480px scaled down to scale(0.219)

 Overall the responsiveness looked acceptable.
-I also checked all pages and manipulated screen size with the DevTools to check this and found results mostly acceptable.
+I also checked all pages and manipulated screen size with the DevTools to check this and found results acceptable.

 Following further review & discussions with fellow students and my mentor.
-I realised that the responsiveness of my constacts page at 360px was in fact not acceptable and I modified styling of this page further to improve this.
-I mainly used dev tools to check resolution at the various sizes and once I got the hang of settting the screen width correctly I found this worked OK for me.
+I realised that the responsiveness of my contacts page at 360px was in fact not acceptable and I modified styling of this page further to improve this and to ensure that scores area visible while palying the game on a small screen.
 I feel the responsiveness is acceptable at the various screen sizes.

 ## Features

 ### Home Page

+I felt that this was an aesthetically pleasing, artistic and interesting layout for the user to begin their interaction with the site.

 #### Nav bar
 I added a navigation bar using an unordered list to create two links as follows ;